gulyapulya/SSGulnur/README.md

 # SSGulnur
-A tool to generate static HTML website from a provided raw data.
+A ommand-line tool to generate static HTML website from a provided raw data.